 - 1.2.
 From the year in which they reach their 12th birthday, Athletes may take part in certain international Competitions for Seniors with the express permission of their NF (refer to JRs Art.
 255). - 1.3.
-An Athlete may not participate in a CSIOCh and in a CSIOJ at the same venue on the same dates.
-Athletes of the appropriate age may, however, participate with a Horse in a CSIOCh and with a Pony in a CSIOP at the same venue during the same week.
+An Athlete may not participate in a CSIOCh and in a CSIOJ at the same venue on the same datesduring the same week.
+Athletes of the appropriate age may, however, participate with a Horse inall Competitions, including the Nations Cup, at a CSIOCh and with a Pony in all Competitions, including the Nations Cup, at a CSIOP at the same venue during the same week.